James Bartlett – Discoverer and Founder, Melodykraaft

 I was born Maxim “Max” Linhardt in New York City to European Calvinist immigrants.
 At two years of age my name was legally changed to James Bartlett in order to avoid confusion with the German painter Maximilian Linhardt.

 My large-scale work “Transistors, Resistors and Percussion” for audio tape, electronic devices and traditional instruments was performed in various venues around Saint Louis.
 The composition featured improvised virtuoso performances by John Kasica, percussionist with the Saint Louis Symphony Orchestra.

 I served as organist for Church of the Living Word — a full gospel church in South Saint Louis, Missouri — from 1983 to 2005 and more recently I led P&W songs for an EPC church in South Saint Louis.

 I have the pleasure of working with a host of local dance bands including the Russ David Orchestra, Bob Kuban, and the Music Mainstream band.

-In my spare time I enjoy playing tennis, biking, target shooting, competition motocross, and flying my restored WWII-era Curtiss SB2C Helldiver.
+In my spare time I enjoy playing tennis, biking, competition motocross, and flying my restored WWII-era Curtiss SB2C Helldiver.

 I live in a 19th century foursquare in Köln, Nordrhein-Westfalen, Deutschland with my wonderful wife Lola, and wunderhunds Shmuel and Emma Sue.